micaias-silva/micaias-silva/README.md

 </div>

 ##
-As a Full-Stack Developer, I'm passionate about learning and always looking for ways to improve my skills.
-Through my projects on Github, I aim to showcase my potential as a developer and I'm always on the lookout for new knowledge and growth opportunities.
+As a **Full-Stack Developer**, I'm passionate about learning and always looking for ways to improve my skills.
+Through my projects on  **Github**, I aim to showcase my potential as a developer and I'm always on the lookout for new knowledge and growth opportunities.

 ## 🧰 My Toolbox